Free home visits

 There are several key differences between hearing aids and hearing amplifiers that you should consider before deciding which one is right for you.
 Here are some examples of what consumers look for:

 We have spoken to patients before about their experience with hearing amplifiers and how they didn’t support their hearing.
 They were then left with a full amplification of all sounds that resulted in uncomfortable loud sounds all the time - when they only needed support in some hearing situations that were particularly challenging for them.
-Safe to say, they were not satisfied with their purchase.

 This, unfortunately, mirrors many consumers and has the potential to further damage hearing.
 This is because the technology within hearing amplifiers offers an enhancement of all sound for those without hearing loss.
 Therefore, the hearing challenges you may have are not being solved, supported, or even recognised.

 Amplifiers treat an individual’s hearing the same.
-A one-size-fits-all all concept of sorts.
+A one-size-fits-all concept of sorts.
 This is why you should contact an audiologist for a professional hearing test that will diagnose any hearing loss.
 The difference between mild and severe hearing loss is not seeking the right help.

 Never purchase a hearing amplifier because you are having trouble hearing.
 There might be an issue that will deteriorate over time if not treated.
 If after a hearing test, hearing loss is detected, an audiologist will go through all the hearing solutions available to you.
 Only hearing aids will solve your hearing problems safely and efficiently.